trueos/trueos-docs/trueos-handbook/helpsupport.rst

 If the system freezes and the video card is suspected to be the cause, review the system's BIOS settings.
 If there is a setting for video memory, set it to its highest value.
-Also check to see if the BIOS is set to prefer built-in graphics or a non-existent graphics card.
+Also, check to see if the BIOS is set to prefer built-in graphics or a non-existent graphics card.
 On some systems this is determined by the order of the devices listed; in this case, be sure the preferred device is listed first.
 If the BIOS settings